 This gives them more time to focus on the unique elements like character models, textures, how objects interact, etc.

 If everyone made their games from scratch without the help of excellent game engines, games would take longer and be more difficult to make.

 That being said, there are still plenty of large companies and even indie teams that create their engines.

 Creating one of the best video game engines is no easy task but sometimes necessary if the game is different enough that no existing engines will work.

-One of the most popular and widely used game engine is the Unreal Engine by Epic Games.
+One of the most popular and widely used game engines is the Unreal Engine by Epic Games.

 The original version was released in 1998 and 17 years later it continues being used for some of the biggest games every year.